sxtq/monero-installer/README.md

- -f, --fingerprint fingerprint           manually set fingerprint use quotes around fingerprint if the fingerprint has spaces -n, --name dirName                      manually set the name for the directory used to store the monero files -v, --version number                    manually set the version 1 for 64-bit, 2 for arm7 and 3 for arm8
+ -f, --fingerprint fingerprint           manually set fingerprint use quotes around fingerprint if the fingerprint has spaces -n, --name dirName                      manually set the name for the directory used to store the monero files -v, --version number                    manually set the version 1 for 64-bit, 2 for arm7 and 3 for arm8 -o, --offline                           run in offline mode, this requires the files to be next to this script -t, --type number                       1 for CLI 2 for GUI
 ```
 ## Examples
 ```